nv-morpheus/Morpheus/examples/data_loss_prevention/README.md

 # Data Loss Prevention (DLP) Pipeline with Morpheus

-This example demonstrates how to use Morpheus to implement a DLP solution that combines regex pattern matching with small language model (SLM) powered semantic analysis for data protection.
+This example demonstrates how to use Morpheus to implement a high-performance DLP solution for sensitive data detection.
+It combines regex pattern matching with semantic analysis powered by a small language model (SLM), enabling efficient and accurate identification of sensitive information in unstructured text.

 ## Supported Environments
 All environments require additional Conda packages which can be installed with either the `conda/environments/all_cuda-128_arch-$(arch).yaml` or `conda/environments/examples_cuda-125_arch-$(arch).yaml` environment files.
 Refer to the [Setup](#setup) section for more information.